Vicky-Kaeser/cats-dogs-/README.md

 **Overview:**

-The project analyses Jefferson County Animal Services intakes based on indate by focusing on the years surrounding March 2020, when Covid-19 was detected in the U.S. The indate indicates the date the animal enter the Jefferson County Animal Services system.
+The project analyses Jefferson County Animal Services intakes based on indate by focusing on the years surrounding March 2020, when Covid-19 was detected in the U.S. The indate indicates the date the animal enters the Jefferson County Animal Services system.
 The years for the visualization graph are 2019, 2020, and 2021.

 **Question:**